TriTechX/CoreBench/README.md

 ### Installation
-#### Linux/Mac
+#### Linux
 - Download version ```3.10.14``` of Python.
 - Download files ```main.py```, ```colours.py```, and ```requirements.txt```
 - Put them all in the same directory.
 - Enter this directory and run ```pip install -r requirements.txt```
+- Run ```sudo apt install neofetch```
 - Then run ```python3 main.py```
 #### Windows
-- Extract and run ```corebench.exe```
-- A disclaimer may appear that says "Windows Protected Your PC".
-This is not a virus warning, it simply means that this software is unverified.
-Click "advanced" and "run anyway".
+- **WINDOWS IS CURRENTLY UNSUPPORTED**
+#### MacOS
+- MacOS has not been tested.
 #### Core OS
 - Coming soon™

 ### Info and Devlog

 Windows users may run into issues such as lower scores, longer loading times, and inefficient hardware utilization.
-Higher end systems on Windows may achieve low scores compared to Linux users as the benchmark was designed for Linux.
+Higher end systems on Windows may achieve low scores compared to Linux users as the benchmark was designed for Linux

 #### Version 1.0.0
 - As of CoreBench version 1.0.0, there is no storage of data.
-There may be in future updates when a simple cloud solution is found.
+There may be in future updates when a simple cloud solution is found
-- This program lacks the ability to run GPU tests, it is currently limited to CPU single core, multi core, and multi thread benchmarks.
+- This program lacks the ability to run GPU tests, it is currently limited to CPU single core, multi core, and multi thread benchmarks
 - This program lacks testing data, so what can be considered "good" and "bad" has not been determined yet, so scores are currently arbitrary.
-Feel free after executing this program to send me your info and scores at TriTechUX@gmail.com.
+Feel free after executing this program to send me your info and scores at TriTechUX@gmail.com
-- During multicore and multithread tests, multiple lines of text will show for the progress of the different operations.
+- During multicore and multithread tests, multiple lines of text will show for the progress of the different operations

 #### Version 1.0.1
-- Changed RAM to calculate more accurately by showing two decimal places.
+- Changed RAM to calculate more accurately by showing two decimal places
-- Fixed misnaming of "totalTime" variable in the single core test.
+- Fixed misnaming of "totalTime" variable in the single core test
-- Optimised to run faster and obtain more accurate scores representative of the system.
+- Optimised to run faster and obtain more accurate scores representative of the system
-- Fixed stage 3 single core test percentage going up in multiples of 2 instead of 1.
+- Fixed stage 3 single core test percentage going up in multiples of 2 instead of 1
-- Fixed stage 2 multicore/multithread test progress showing one decimal place instead of only one significant figure.
+- Fixed stage 2 multicore/multithread test progress showing one decimal place instead of only one significant figure
-- Balanced single core scores to be higher and more representative of the system's power.
+- Balanced single core scores to be higher and more representative of the system's power

 #### Version 1.0.2
-- Added full CPU performance test.
+- Added full CPU performance test
-- Improved readability of test select menu.
+- Improved readability of test select menu
-- Renamed "info.txt" to "corebenchinfo.txt" as the name was too generic, and removal of this file could cause issues if the file is for other applications.
+- Renamed "info.txt" to "corebenchinfo.txt" as the name was too generic, and removal of this file could cause issues if the file is for other applications
-- Added all test results to full CPU performance test results screen.
+- Added all test results to full CPU performance test results screen

 #### Version 1.0.3
 - Added checks for administrator/root permissions on startup

+#### Version 1.0.4
+- Aimed to fix a few small issues with text formatting and RAM calculations
+- Added specific Linux distro identification to make recording results easier
+- Full CPU test no longer flashes results from each individual test
+- Full CPU test results are now stored to file ```corebenchinfo.txt```
+- Added a timer cooldown between successive tests on the full CPU test
+- Fixed multithread test results being bottlenecked by I/O operations and percentage calculations
+- Fixed multithread epilepsy effect
+- Fixed a very intellectual bug that meant that the script wouldn't correctly check for admin privileges on Linux/MacOS (totally didn't use os.geteuid() instead of os.getuid())
+- Did the same fix to the multiprocessing test as the multithread test.
+- Added compatibility with CPU temperature monitoring.
+This project may require lm_sensors in the future.
+- Removed the 4 decimal place CPU clock speed response and rounded it to 2 decimal places as is standard.
+- Updated core count to count physical CPU cores, and added a seperate info tab for threads - ruining my colour scheme >:(
+- Neofetch is now a dependency of CoreBench.
+The reason why is... dumb